BlueM/XMLTransformer/README.markdown

 What is it?
 --------------
-XMLTransformer is a PHP class for transforming any kind of input XML into an output string.
+XMLTransformer is a PHP library for transforming any kind of input XML into an output string.
 This output string does not have to be XML, but can also be, for instance, HTML or plain text.

 What kind of transformations can it perform?